-- In a bowl, stir together the cream cheese, yogurt, nutmeg, 4 oz. (about 1 cup) cheddar, and turkey until thoroughly combined.
+- In a bowl, stir together the cream cheese, yogurt, nutmeg, 1 cup of the cheddar cheese, and turkey until thoroughly combined.

-- Transfer to a glass baking dish and spread evenly.
+- Transfer to a glass or ceramic 1.-5 to 2 quart glass baking dish baking dish and spread evenly.

-- Top with tomato, bacon, the remaining 2 oz cheddar cheese, and the pecorino romano cheese.
+- Top with chopped tomato, crumbled bacon, the remaining 1/2 cup cheddar cheese, and the pecorino romano cheese.